-CAN YOU BUY WITH REAL ESTATE WITH AN IRA?
+CAN YOU BUY REAL ESTATE WITH AN IRA?

 Yes, you can.
 And these accounts are commonly called real estate IRAs.
 Historically, property presents great diversity and a good hedge against stock market volatility.
 A real estate IRA is the most popular strategy of our clients who build critical retirement income investing in residential and commercial property, rentals, rehabs, multifamily homes, and more.